 Procedure for defaulters: Every department should have a committee to review such situations.
 The defaulting candidate is counseled by the guide and head of the department.
 In extreme cases of default the departmental committee may recommend that defaulting candidate be withheld from appearing the examination, if she/he fails to fulfill the requirements in spite of being given adequate chances to set himself or herself right.

 CHAPTER IV (Contd.)

 Format of Model Check Lists

 Check List -I. MODEL CHECK-LIST FOR EVALUATION OF JOURNAL REVIEW PRESENTATIONS

-Name of the Student: Name of the Faculty/Observer: Date:
+Name of the Faculty/Observer: